ndsurgenor/east-street/README.md

 ![Update](static/images/readme/features-update.png)

 - A button marked 'Update' appears beside all bookings marked as either 'Pending' or 'Confirmed'
-- The 'Update' button will be hidden for any entry whose status the restaturant has set to 'Cancelled'
+- The 'Update' button will be hidden for any entry whose status the restaurant has set to 'Cancelled'
 - Clicking this button takes the user to an adjusted version of the 'New Booking' page
 - This adjusted form provides a warning that confirmed bookings will be reset to 'Pending' if updated
 - Users can either click 'Confirm & Update' to make changes or 'Return' to return to the booking list with details unchanged